 Doctoral students must complete and approve a minimum number of credits established by the Department (in accordance with the listings and requirements established in the applicable "Catalog of Courses" of the Medical Sciences Campus, and the guidelines of each individual program) prior to taking the qualifying exams.
-All students must take the qualifying exams early the first (1st) semester of their third (3rd) year of study.
-Only in particularly special situations could it be offered before the end of the 3rd year of studies, and that must be approved by the Graduate Committee of the Division of Biomedical Sciences.
+All students must take the qualifying exams early on the first (1st) semester of their third (3rd) year of study, if all the required courses have been offered and completed.
+Only in particularly special situations could it be offered before the end of the 3rd year of studies; If that were the case, the exam must be approved by the Graduate Program Committee of the Division of Biomedical Sciences.
+If required courses were not offered in a timely manner by the Department, the student must take the qualifying exam no later than the semester following completion of course requirements in order to be promoted to the 4th year of studies.